-If private establishments perform this distribution profitably at this cost, besides embarking capital and taking risk, can it be said. with any foundation, that a GOVERNMENT is unable to execute the distribution of a paper of less size and weight, for ready money, NOT for a farthing each letter, but for one penny, and that daily?
+If private establishments perform this distribution profitably at this cost, besides embarking capital and taking risk, can it be said, with any foundation, that a GOVERN-MENT is unable to execute the distribution of a paper of less size and weight, for ready money, NOT for a FARTHING each letter, but for one PENNY, and that daily?

-The preceding facts show how triffing the actual cost of carriage is to all post-towns.
+The preceding facts show how trifling the actual cost or

+carriage is to all post towns.